Look at the Graduate Student tab on the Library Home page for a whole range of library services.

 The SCATLA: tab informs you about privileges LMU graduate theology students may obtain at several other theological libraries in Southern California.

 Have a question about Library services available to you?
-You can get a lot of information from our page on Services for Graduate Students.
+You can get a lot of information from our page on Library Services for Students.
 If you don't find the answer there, just get hold of us via the contact information in the Get Research Help box at the top left.

 photo: T. Amodeo 2010